abotzki/chip_seq_training/README.md

   * 👀 : unscroll a help note if you're stuck
   * ❓ : quiz time!
   * 🪐 : this is a how-to referring to Galaxy
+  * 🪩 : feeling on fire? try this out

 ## 📍 **1.
 A brief note on ChIP-seq**